payalarya/Detect-CreditCard-Type/README.md

-DetectCreditCardType is a utility library which returns possible credit card types based on the input.
+DetectCreditCardType is a utility library which returns possible credit card types based on the entered credit card number.

 Sample Input/Output.